-Dr. Joshua Glick is an Assistant Professor of English, Film, and Media Studies at Hendrix College and a Fellow at the Open Documentary Lab at MIT.
+Dr. Joshua Glick is the Isabelle Peregrin Assistant Professor of English, Film & Media Studies at Hendrix College and a Fellow at the Open Documentary Lab at MIT.
 He holds a PhD in Film and Media Studies and American Studies from Yale University.
-Dr. Glick's research and teaching explore global documentary, critical race studies, emerging media, and Hollywood as an evolving form of industrial and artistic production.
+Dr. Glick's research and teaching explore global documentary, critical race studies, television, early cinema, emerging media, and Hollywood as an evolving form of industrial and artistic production.
 His articles have appeared in such journals as

 Film History, Immerse, Jump Cut, Film Quarterly